Srikeerthiraja/Student-Information-Management-System-22bce9368-/README.md

 - **Admin Dashboard:** Administrators can add new students and teachers, create classes and subjects, manage user accounts, and oversee system settings.

-- **Attendance Tracking:** Teachers can easily take attendance for their classes, mark students as present or absent, and generate attendance reports.
+- **Attendance Tracking:** Implemented attendance management using REST APIs with MongoDB schemas linked to classes and students.

 - **Performance Assessment:** Teachers can assess students' performance by providing marks and feedback.
 Students can view their marks and track their progress over time.